UDT-ITF/website/source/presentation/index.md

 }
 ```

-> References to 'Range' here and presumably passim will need to be examined, and removed or amended unless we're going to add 'Range' or some equivalent to the ITF Presentation API.
-The IIIF Presentation API gives chapters in a book as an example of the kind of thing you'd use them for.
-Do we want/need them, or does the Text API's stuff about fragments mean we don't?
-> > How’s the above?

 ##### supplementary

 A link from this Range to an Annotation Collection that includes the `supplementing` Annotations of content resources for the Range.
 Clients might use this to present additional content to the user from a different TextFrame when interacting with the Range, or to jump to the next part of the Range within the same TextFrame.
 For example, the Range might represent a newspaper article that spans non-sequential pages, and then uses the `supplementary` property to reference an Annotation Collection that consists of the Annotations that record the text, split into Annotation Pages per newspaper page.
 Alternatively, the Range might represent the parts of a manuscript that have been transcribed or translated, when there are other parts that have yet to be worked on.
 The Annotation Collection would be the Annotations that transcribe or translate, respectively.